GoatWang/AnimalHospitalsPythonCrawler/README.md

 open command line and type: pip list to try if this tool is setup successfully on the computer

         $pip list

+if not, You have to add "C:\Program Files\Python36" and "C:\Program Files\Python36\Scripts" into your environment path yourself.

 if True, there will be a list of what packages you have installed on your computer, and you can directly type in following code to install packages:

         $pip install beautifulsoup4
         $pip install pandas
         $pip install requests
         $pip install pyodbc
+        $pip install pprint

 if there is any error, contact me directly: https://www.facebook.com/jeremy45555